 Esophageal stricture can make a regular activity like eating feel uncomfortable or painful.
 Thankfully, the specialists at Colorado Gastroenterology can perform esophageal dilation to reopen the esophagus and provide relief.
-If you’re experiencing symptoms of esophageal stricture, call or click to schedule an evaluation at the Denver, Aurora, or Golden location.
+If you’re experiencing symptoms of esophageal stricture, call or click to schedule an evaluation at the Denver or Aurora location.

 Esophageal stricture is a medical condition marked by the narrowing of the esophagus.
 The esophagus commonly narrows because of scar tissue from gastroesophageal reflux disease (GERD), endoscope injuries, or ingestion of harmful substances.